In This Article Show

 When it seems like your child dislikes her father, you can help create a healthy relationship by encouraging them to spend father-daughter time together, this allows the child to warm up to him and build a bond.

-Before we extensively discuss the ways to spark a relationship between your child and her father, let’s get familiar with the reasons why your daughter may reject her dad.
+Before we extensively discuss how to spark a relationship between your child and her father, let’s get familiar with why your daughter may reject her dad.

 Why Does My Child Hate Her Dad?